Canoe at the Summer Paralympics: Medal table

-In the first three editions of paracanoe at the Paralympic games, the medal table has been dominated by Great Britain, and specifically by Great Britain's women, who have won ten from twelve gold medals in women's events, and every gold above the KL1 classification (as well as one of the three in KL1).
+In the first three editions of para canoe at the Paralympic games, the medal table has been dominated by Great Britain, and specifically by Great Britain's women, who have won ten from twelve gold medals in women's events, and every gold above the KL1 classification (as well as one of the three in KL1).

 The most dominant nation in the mens events has been Australia, down largely to the four gold medals, a Paralympic record, won by Curtis McGrath.
 Nine nations have won at least one gold medal, and eighteen nations, representing all five Paralympic continents, have won at least one medal.